-- Colorado S.B.22-1218 (enacted 2022): Required commercial buildings and multifamily residences to include electric vehicle charging for at least 10% of the parking spaces if the building is 25,000 square feet or more; etc. - \\Oregon H.B.2180 (enacted 2021): Amended state building code to require that new construction of certain buildings include provisions for electrical service capacity for specified percentage of parking spaces. - Rhode Island H.B.5031/S.B.
+- Colorado HB24-1173 (enacted 2024): Introduces a simplified administrative review process for permit approvals to expedite the development of EV charging systems; requires the Colorado Energy Office to publish an EV charger permitting model code by 2025. - Oregon H.B.2180 (enacted 2021): Amended state building code to require that new construction of certain buildings include provisions for electrical service capacity for specified percentage of parking spaces. - Rhode Island H.B.5031/S.B.
 994 (enacted 2021): Required the department of transportation to develop a plan for a statewide electric vehicle charging station infrastructure in order to make electric vehicle charging stations more accessible to the public. - Rhode Island S.B.
-899 (enacted 2023): requires that new parking lots and existing parking lots that undergo an expansion of fifty percent (50%) or more create designated electric vehicle parking spaces.
+899 (enacted 2023): Requires that new parking lots and existing parking lots that undergo an expansion of fifty percent (50%) or more create designated electric vehicle parking spaces.